Ifthe16/b12-js-function-tasks/README.md

-# Simple function Related Practice Tasks
+# Simple Function Related Practice Tasks

 ### Task-1
 Take four parameters.
 Multiply the four numbers and then return the result.